Starcounter/Docs/guides/transactions/long-running-transactions/README.md

 # Long running transactions

 Starcounter supports long-running transactions.
 A long-running transaction, as its name indicates, spans over a longer period of time.
-To create a long-running transaction you use `Db.Scope(Action)` or `(new Transaction(...)).Scope(Action)` and attach it to a view-model.
+To create a long-running transaction, use `Db.Scope(Action)` or `(new Transaction(...)).Scope(Action)` and attach it to a view-model.

-There are some things that you need to consider when creating long-running transactions.
-You are opening a transaction that could contain objects that might be modified by others (other transactions) during the transactions lifetime.
-The concistency is default set to a lower isolation level for your transaction, which means that conflicts will not be detected, it is possible though to enable conflict detection if it's needed.
-This is different from the transaction scopes described earlier in this document that will retry the commits themselves numerous times.
+When creating long-running transactions, it could contain objects that might be modified by other transactions during the transaction's lifetime.
+This is because the isolation level for long-running transactions is lower and it will therefore not detect conflicts.
+This is different from the behavior of `Db.Transact` and `Db.TransactAsync`, as described in the [Using Transactions page](using-transactions/#dbtransact-and-dbtransactasync-usage).

-A long-running transaction can be used on any scheduled thread, however it cannot be used from more than one thread at a time.
-If two or more threads call `transaction.Scope(Action)`at the same time an exception will be thrown.
+A long-running transaction can be used on any scheduled thread, however, it cannot be used from more than one thread at a time.
+If two or more threads call `transaction.Scope(Action)`at the same time, an exception will be thrown.

 ## Assigning JSON to a transaction